How to Set Financial Goals: 5 Tips

 Tip 2: Embrace the power of “yet.”

 Think about when you were a kid.
 At that point there were many things you couldn’t do.
 But most of us didn’t think we’d never be able to tie our shoes or ride a bike—we believed we just couldn’t do those things yet.
 Carol Dweck, a psychologist at Stanford University, has found that building the idea of “yet” into your goals teaches your brain you can learn and change.
 Sure, it’s a bit subtle, but thinking something’s possible is a big step toward making it happen.
-So reframe your goal: I want to save $500; I just haven’t done it yet.
-Learn more about this idea.
+So reframe your goal: I want to save $500; I just haven’t done it yet. .

 Tip 3: Pre-commit to your goal.